srijataforever/UtilityCache/README.md

 • You are permitted to use external libraries (e.g. nuget packages)

 #### Problems faced:
+  * Using the microsoft.extensions.caching.memory, but could not access the size property for LRU mechanism
   * Building a generic controller - Ran into 'No operations defined in spec!' issue

 #### Resolution:
+  * Built a caching system using IDictionary and LinkedList concept and used a configurable appsettings Capacity injected into the Processor file.
   * Using string Key and object Value (although object requires boxing and unboxing)